henry2004y/Ganymede/menu5.md

 * field tracer
 * density and magnetic field along the traced field line
 * conversion from Cartesian to spherical coordinates
+* outputs from a time series[^5]

+[^5]: In order to obtain PSD, the total simulation time shall be much larger than the enforced frequency.
+In MHD simulations which are relatively cheap, it is quite easy to run for hours and look at PSD of frequency in the Pc3-5 range.
+For Vlasov simulation, even in 2D, up until now (2021/08/16) I only have ~300s, which is only 2 periods of the enforced perturbation in density.

 In later sections there are additional discussions about polarization and energy flux (Poynting vector), but those are minor details.